 Status of the Ban

-The Trump Administration rescinded its original ban and, barring action from a federal court enjoining the revised executive order, it will not go into effect until Thursday, March 16.
-Various pending lawsuits on the original ban are still in working their way through the courts; in addition, new legal actions have been filed challenging the revised executive order.
+The Trump Administration rescinded its original ban and the revised ban won’t go into effect until March 16.
+We do not yet know what will happen to the pending cases that are challenging the original ban.
 Muslim Advocates is actively monitoring the situation, and will provide updates in the upcoming days.

 What Happens Next